A Non-Perturbative Definition of the Standard Models: Introduction and Definitions

-The \emph{standard models},\cite{G6179,W6764,SW6468} $\U(1) \times \SU(2)\times \SU(3)$ gauge theories coupled to fermions and bosons, are believed to describes elementary particles.
-In the standard \emph{standard model}, there are 15 of 2-component Weyl fermions per family.
-There are also non-standard standard model, such as the one from the $\SO(10)$ grand unification\cite{FM7593} which has 16 Weyl fermions per family.
-But for a long time, the standard models were only defined via perturbative expansion, which is known not to converge.
-So the standard models were not well-defined quantum theories.
-This is the long-standing gauged chiral fermion problem:\cite{Nielsen1981} how to define a chiral fermion theory\cite{PhysRev.104.254} coupled to gauge field, {non-perturbatively and in the same dimension}, as a well-defined quantum theory with a finite dimensional Hilbert space for a finite-size system.
+The \emph{Standard Models} \cite{G6179,W6764,SW6468}, gauge theories with the Lie algebra $u(1) \times su(2) \times su(3)$ in 3+1D, coupled to fermions and bosons, are believed to describe elementary particles.\footnote{ Elementary particles include fermions from quarks and leptons, and bosons from gauge mediators and Higgs particle.
+Gravitons are not yet discovered experimentally.
+In addition, in our work, we do not consider any dynamical gravity; we only consider anomalies of gauge or gravitational non-dynamical background fields.
+The local Lie algebra of standard {Standard Models} is $u(1) \times su(2) \times su(3)$, but the global structure Lie group can be $ \frac{\U(1) \times \SU(2)\times\SU(3)}{\Z_q}$ where $q=1,2,3,6$, see a recent overview \cite{Tong2017oea1705.01853} on this issue. {In fact, as we will show later that for SO(10) and SU(5) Grand Unifications, it is more natural to study the case $q=6$.} Also, we denote the $d$-dimensional space and 1-dimensional time as $d+1$D.} In the standard \emph{Standard Model}, there are 15 of 2-component complex Weyl fermions per family.
+The $\SU(5)$ Grand Unification \cite{GG7438} has 15 complex Weyl fermions per family.
+There are also non-standard Standard Models, such as the one from the $\SO(10)$ Grand Unification \cite{FM7593} which has 16 complex Weyl fermions per family.
+But for a long time, the Standard Models were only defined via a perturbative expansion, which is known not to converge.
+So the Standard Models were not yet known to be well-defined quantum theories.
+This is related to the long-standing gauged chiral fermion problem: How to define a chiral fermion theory, with the parity violation \cite{PhysRev.104.254}, coupled to the gauge field, {non-perturbatively and in the same dimension}, as a well-defined quantum theory with a finite-dimensional Hilbert space for a finite-size system (for details, see Appendix \ref{defs}), {but without suffered from fermion doublings \cite{Nielsen1981}}.
 In this work, we use the term \emph{gauged chiral fermion theory} to mean chiral fermion theory coupled to a non-dynamical background gauge field.
 In fact, the gauge theories focused in this article are mostly non-dynamical, unless mentioned otherwise.